GoCarrot/teak-unity/docs/android.rst

 Set Notification Icons for your Game
 ------------------------------------
-To specify the icon displayed in the system tray, and at the top of the notification, specify these resources.
+To specify the icon displayed in the system tray, and at the top of the notification, describe these resources in a file called ``teak_icons.xml``.

 You will need two versions of this file.
 One located in ``values`` and the other located in ``values-v21``::